-"Jonathan, you get to your room this instant young man!
+"Jonathan, you get to your room this instant!
 Your father and-" Maybe Tonks?

 No. No that can't be right, Tonks was dead.
 He'd seen the body.
 Who then- Harry forced his eyes open, trying to raise the hundred pound weights that felt like they were firmly over the catches of his eyes.
 He fought the drowsiness, blinked rapidly to focus the blurred, spinning world, and concentrated on relearning how to breathe by himself.

 A curtain of dark red hair framed by a pale thin face hovered above Harry's vision.
-He couldn't see the details very clearly, but he could see that it was a woman, middle aged, with laugh lines around the mouth, but deeper aged lines between her brows like she'd been frowning a lot.
-She was glancing down worryingly at him, searching his face with her eyes.
+He couldn't see the details very clearly, but he could see that it was a woman, middle aged, with laugh lines around the mouth, but deeper aged lines between her brows like she'd been frowning often.
+She studied him, searching his face with her eyes.
 Her eyes-

-Pictures hidden in a scrapbook under Harry's bed flashed across his eyes.
-Stones of pressure seemed to crack Harry's ribs, and he gasped up at her.
+Pictures hidden in a scrapbook under Harry's bed flashed through his mind.
+Stones of pressure seemed to crack Harry's ribs.
 "You-" he spluttered.

 "Lily, love, is it… did it-" A man's voice came from behind her.

-The woman in front Harry tipped her head sideways.
+The woman over Harry tipped her head sideways.
 "James… look at him.
 He's-"